ohharsen/cse110-w21-group34/specs/users/CS-student-use-case.md

 ## Use Case

 #### Goal
-* To maximize producivity by focuing on one task at a time.
+* To maximize producivity by focusing on one task at a time.

 #### Steps in achieving that goal
 1. Be able to look back to track progress with the pomodoros.